-- a) Violations or possible violations of budget ordinances, federal, state, and local laws or regulations (including those pertaining to adopting, approving and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance, except those already disclosed in the financial statement, if any. - b) Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America. - c) Nonspendable, restricted, committed, or assigned fund balances that were not properly authorized and approved. - d) Rates being charged to customers other than the rates as authorized by the applicable authoritative body. - e) Violations of restrictions placed on revenues as a result of bond resolution covenants such as revenue distribution or debt service funding. - 26) In regards to the nonattest services performed by you listed below, we acknowledge our responsibility related to these nonattest services and have 1) accepted all management responsibility; 2) designated an individual with suitable skill, knowledge, or experience to oversee the services; 3) evaluated the adequacy and results of the services performed, and 4) accepted responsibility for the results of the services. - a) Financial statement preparation - b) Adjusting and conversion journal entries - c) Compiled regulatory reports
+a) Violations or possible violations of budget ordinances, federal, state, and local laws or regulations (including those pertaining to adopting, approving and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance, except those already disclosed in the financial statement, if any.

+- b) Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America. - Nonspendable, restricted, committed, or assigned fund balances that were not properly authorized and approved. - d) Rates being charged to customers other than the rates as authorized by the applicable authoritative body. - e) Violations of restrictions placed on revenues as a result of bond resolution covenants such as revenue distribution or debt service funding. - 26) In regards to the nonattest services performed by you listed below, we acknowledge our responsibility related to these nonattest services and have 1) accepted all management responsibility; 2) designated an individual with suitable skill, knowledge, or experience to oversee the services; 3) evaluated the adequacy and results of the services performed, and 4) accepted responsibility for the results of the services. - a) Financial statement preparation - b) Adjusting and conversion journal entries - c) SEFA preparation - d) Compiled regulatory reports - e) Preparation of auditee sections of the data collection form